GaLaXy102/xapi-toolkit/Users-Guide.md

 ## Step-by-Step Guides: Settings

 ### Managing LRS Connections
 For all guides below, please access the appropriate setting by clicking `LRS Connections` in the sidebar.
+**Important:** Due to the usage of Selenium Grid to access DAVE, the server running this application **must** have at least one CPU core per connected LRS (+1 extra).
+With some extra configuration, this limit is changeable (see [Selenium Grid Documentation](https://www.selenium.dev/documentation/grid/))
+Please note, that DAVE Connectors can not spawn correctly when this limit is reached and the application may behave unexpectedly.

 #### Adding a connection
 1. Click the Card `Create new Connection`.